 We intend to rely on our portfolio of issued and pending patent applications in the U.S. and in other countries to protect a large part of our intellectual property and our competitive position.
 However, our currently pending or future patent filings may not result in the issuance of patents.
 Additionally, any patents issued to us may be challenged, invalidated, held unenforceable, circumvented, or may not be sufficiently broad to prevent third parties from producing competing products similar in design to our products.
 In addition, any protection afforded by foreign patents may be more limited than that provided under U.S. patents and intellectual property laws.
 We also rely on protection of our copyrights, trade secrets, know-how and proprietary information.
 We generally enter into confidentiality agreements with our employees, consultants and our collaborative partners upon commencement of a relationship with us.
 However, these agreements may not provide meaningful protection against the unauthorized use or disclosure of our trade secrets or other confidential information, and adequate remedies may not exist if unauthorized use or disclosure were to occur.
 Our inability to maintain the proprietary nature of our technology through patents, copyrights or trade secrets would impair our competitive advantages and could have a material adverse effect on our operating results, financial condition and future growth prospects.
 In particular, a failure to protect our proprietary rights might allow competitors to copy our technology, which could adversely affect our pricing and market share.
-In addition, in an effort to protect our intellectual property we have in the past been and may in the future, whether or not ultimately determined in our favor or settled by us, are costly and divert the efforts and attention of our management and technical personnel from normal business operations.
+In addition, in an effort to protect our intellectual property we have in the past been and may in the future be involved in litigation.
+The potential effects on our business operations resulting from litigation that we may participate in the future, whether or not ultimately determined in our favor or settled by us, are costly and divert the efforts and attention of our management and technical personnel from normal business oper